-Complies - the pool does not equate to more than 30% of the total open space.
+Complies - the proposed swimming pools do not comprise more than 30% of total open space.

 4.1.9.4 Other matters - sewer connections, pumps, structural certificates, rainwater tank and pool blankets

 - a) All swimming pools and spas must be connected to the sewerage system; - b) Pumps and filters must be located, enclosed and acoustically controlled to limit noise to the appropriate standard.
 (See also paragraph 3.9.3 Noise from Mechanical Plant);